SerkanULUKOCA/Blacksun.XamForms/README.md

 Blacksun.XamForms
 =================

+I have no idea of what Im doing so bare with me

 ##View Helpers

 Xamforms is just a view helper that cuts down the time you make views, when doing them in code behind c# what it does is have a standard padding margins and spacings already done so you only have to write down the properties and their bindings, this is a small library which I did to make my job a little easier.
 I have made it public so that anyone who wishes to help me make this better ill have the chance to do so